Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 This means some applications that depend on the connection you are trying to update, have 2FA configured in their authentication sequence.
-To avoid unusual login behaviors, conditionally switch to **not to use 2FA** for this IdP.
+To avoid unusual login behaviors, conditionally switch to **not to use 2FA** for the selected IdP.
 Functionally, 2FA requires a user identifier to authenticate successfully.

 You can learn how to conditionally skip authentication using our adaptive script <a :href="$withBase('/references/conditional-auth/api-reference/#execute-a-step')">Adaptive Script Docs</a>.